ProbeFeatureSelection#

 Select features whose importance is greater than the importance of the random variables (step 4)

 One of the primary goals of feature selection is to remove noise from the dataset.
 A randomly generated variable, i.e., probe feature, inherently possesses a high level of noise.
-Consequently, any variable that demonstrates less importance than a probe feature is assumed to be noise and can be discarded from the dataset.
+Consequently, any variable with less importance than a probe feature is assumed to be noise and can be discarded from the dataset.

 When initiating the ProbeFeatureSelection()

 Let’s see how to use this transformer to select variables from UC Irvine’s Breast Cancer Wisconsin (Diagnostic) dataset, which can be found here.
 We will use Scikit-learn to load the dataset.
 This dataset concerns breast cancer diagnoses.
 The target variable is binary, i.e., malignant or benign.
+The data is solely comprised of numerical data.

 Let’s import the required libraries and classes: